macio-matheus/gan-network-experiment/README.md

  docker-compose up -d --build
 ```

-Go to #local-ip#: 8111 / lab and run the "gan-network-experiments.ipynb" notebook to observe the exploration process
+Go to #local-ip#:8111/lab and run the "gan-network-experiments.ipynb" notebook to observe the exploration process

 ##### TODO:
     - Do more experiments